panva/openid-client/README.md

 [<img width="65" height="65" align="left" src="https://avatars.githubusercontent.com/u/2824157?s=75&v=4" alt="auth0-logo">][sponsor-auth0] If you want to quickly add OpenID Connect authentication to Node.js apps, feel free to check out Auth0's Node.js SDK and free plan at [auth0.com/overview][sponsor-auth0].<br><br>

-## Example
-Head over to the example folder to see the library in use.
-This example is deployed and configured to use an example OpenID Connect Provider [here][heroku-example].
-The provider is using [oidc-provider][oidc-provider] library.

 ## Get started
 On the off-chance you want to manage multiple clients for multiple issuers you need to first get